rust-lang/reference/src/expressions/block-expr.md

 ## Labelled block expressions

-Labelled block expressions are documented in the [Loop expressions] section.
+Labelled block expressions are documented in the [Loops and other breakable expressions] section.

 ## Attributes on block expressions